1414C/jiffy/README.md

 An internal service is created for each of the modelled entities in the application.
 Services can be marked as active or inactive in the service configuration, thereby allowing a single application to be generated, but also allowing selective service deployment.
 For example, there may be cases where it is desirable to route certain services to a particular server and another set of services to the rest of the pool.
 In such a case, NGix could be configured to route the end-points appropriately, and the deployed service configurations would be adjusted accordingly.

-User authentication is conducted using a bcrypt in such a manner that passwords are never stored in the application database.
+User authentication is conducted using bcrypt in such a manner that passwords are never stored in the application database.
 When a user is created, their user-id is stored in the backend database along with the salt/peppered bcrypt hash of their password.
 This ensures that in the event of a breach no plain-text passwords can be obtained.

 The bcrypt hashes are not very useful to would-be attackers for the following reasons:
 * bcrypt hashes are salt/peppered making rainbow tables useless